GalsenDev221/made.in.senegal/README.md

 ![made-in-senegal](https://img.shields.io/badge/made%20in-senegal-red) ![galsen-dev](https://img.shields.io/badge/galsen%20dev-community-blue)

-👨🏽‍💻 This is a collection of tools built by Senegalese developers that can be used by anyone all over the world.
+👨🏽‍💻 This is a collection of tools built by Senegalese developers that can be used by anyone all over the world 🌍

 This project is available **[HERE](https://madein.galsendev.com/)** 🚀